-Since 2003, we have been advocating the use of term insurances.
+Since 2003, we have been advocating the use of term insurance.
 While many Singaporeans appreciated our beliefs, the insurance and financial planning industry fought it.
 We stood out like a sore thumb and were a lone voice.
 So it was very encouraging for me when during the NTUC Income's 40th anniversary dinner 2 weeks ago, Senior Minister Goh Chok Tong supported the use of term insurances and even asked insurers to put more emphasis on it.

 So, why our belief in using term insurances?